arghyadeeppal10/Super-Element-Linear-Arrays-with-Grating-Lobes/README.md

 ## Scanning at angle _ang_ not equal to 90 degrees

 In this case we can observe the existence of grating lobes.
 I consider the case of scanning angle _ang_=125 degrees.
-The grating lobes can be observed emerging from
+The grating lobes can be observed emerging from the _ang_=0 degrees or theta=0 degrees end.

+- Plot of Radiation Pattern for 16 element array

+- Plot of Radiation Pattern for 8 _*super-element*_ array

+- Plot of Radiation Pattern for 4 _*super-element*_ array